aksommerville/fullmoon4/README.md

 - [x] '' duck
 - [x] '' rat
 - [x] Ghosts at the graveyard.
 Appear whenever you dig.
-- [ ] Change teleport spells.
+- [x] Change teleport spells.
 More distinct, more memorable, and shorter.
 - [ ] Hat: cheaper. say $10?
 - [ ] Bloom time, should be 3 or 4 times longer
 - [ ] Crow guidance
 - [ ] Gameplay should now be complete.
+- [ ] Review demo, we've probably broken some things.

 ### Final graphics, etc. Finish before 1 September.